top of page

 • Support will always be given primarily by the class teacher, however, Teaching Assistants, the Special Education Needs Co-ordinator (SENCo), who is also a qualified teacher, the Pupil Premium Learning Mentor, and possibly Outside Agencies may also be involved.
 This support may be part of whole class teaching, small group work or individual support.

 • As part of the Special Educational Needs Code of Practice, some children may be provided with a ‘My Support Plan’.
-Many of our SEN/D children will have an Individual Support Plan (IEP) which highlights specific SMART targets that the child is working towards.
+Many of our SEN/D children will have an Individual Support Plan (ISP) which highlights specific SMART targets that the child is working towards.

 • Some children who need adjustments within the classroom will have a One-page profile.